 We must also honor the debts we have incurred as a result of previous spending decisions by raising the nation’s statutory debt limit.
 On too many occasions, lawmakers in Congress have used the threat of financial default as political leverage.
 In 2011, the political brinksmanship surrounding budget negotiations almost led to a default on our financial obligations, resulting in a downgrade of the U.S. debt rating for the first time in 70 years.
 We are a nation that pays its bills, and providing an appropriate increase in the statutory debt limit is imperative to ensure we inject certainty into global financial markets.

-Unfortunately, the failure of the Joint Select Committee on Deficit Reduction to reach agreement in 2011 has led to the implementation of a dangerous policy known as sequestration, which requires automatic, arbitrary and across-the-board budget cuts.
-Because these cuts were viewed as so severe, the primary intent of sequestration was to force differing sides of the budget debate to the negotiating table, rather than actually go into effect.
-In Rhode Island, the impacts of sequestration so far include $2.4 million in funding cuts for primary and secondary education, approximately 5,000 civilian Department of Defense employees furloughed, and a loss of about $1.3 million in funding for clean air and water.
-Democrats have offered a responsible, balanced alternative to fund the government and end the devastating cuts of the sequester with a mix of spending reductions and revenue measures to reduce the deficit in a responsible way.
+Due to the failure of the Joint Select Committee on Deficit Reduction to reach agreement in 2011, we are still operating under the precarious policy known as sequestration, which requires automatic, arbitrary and across-the-board budget cuts.
+In Rhode Island, the anticipated impacts of sequestration included $2.4 million in funding cuts for primary and secondary education, approximately 5,000 civilian Department of Defense employees furloughed, and a loss of about $1.3 million in funding for clean air and water.
+The most painful effects of sequestration were mitigated by a bipartisan budget agreement that restored $63.2 billion in spending authority for fiscal years 2014 and 2015.
+However, without further congressional action, the full impacts of sequestration will return in 2016.
+Democrats have repeatedly offered a responsible, balanced alternative to fund the government and end the devastating cuts of the sequester with a mix of spending reductions and revenue measures to reduce the deficit in a responsible way.
 Regrettably, House Republicans have repeatedly refused Democratic requests to allow a vote on this proposal.

 I will continue my effort to end the sequester, and work with my colleagues on measures that will grow the economy and provide for investments in education, military readiness, research, public safety, infrastructure, and the health of our country.